ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 np.save(path, data)
 ```

-This means your work is portable - both to on your colleagues laptops and on remote machines in the cloud.
+This means your work is portable - both to on your colleague's laptops and on remote machines in the cloud.

 ---